jgreener64/pdb-benchmarks/README.md

 * Parsing the PDB header.
 * Accounting for disorder at both the atom and residue (point mutation) level.
 * Forming a heirarchical model of the protein that makes access to specific residues, atoms etc. easier and faster after parsing.
+* Allowing models in a file to have different atoms present.
 * Checking that the PDB format is adhered to at various levels of strictness.

 Each package supports these to varying degrees.